lsh123/stats-rrdb/README.md

 (UDP connections), support for current and historical data; and, of course, high-performance of C++ code.

 stats-rrdb is focused on data and data only.
 It *does not* provide any graphical interface (though there are examples of how to build one quickly).
+However, it has a lot of advanced DB features to make it run fast and efficient:
+- TCP and UDP servers for queries returning data and fast updates
+- Data blocks cache: only frequently accessed data blocks are loaded in memory
+- Open file handles cache: set open files limit high in the OS and save time on re-opening files all the time
+- (Yet to be implemented) Journal file for data files: never lose your data

 Why do we need yet another statsd?